chr-wei/tinyrenderer_python/README.md

 For the general idea please visit [https://github.com/ssloy/tinyrenderer](https://github.com/ssloy/tinyrenderer)

-This fork is intended to be a starting point of teaching programming in python3 to everyone interested in programming.
+This fork is intended to be a starting point of teaching programming in python3 to everyone as I consider the content to be tough but motivational for beginners.
 With this in mind I tried to follow ssloys tutorial closely and chose some guidelines:

 1. Simplicity over perfection